 The Bureau of Land Management (BLM) is evaluating wind energy development potential and possible sensitivities with other resources on public lands across 11 western states.
 The West-Wide Wind Mapping Project maps wind energy resources on the public lands and identifies existing land use exclusions and other potential resource sensitivities that may affect wind energy development opportunities.
 The project has mapped the following areas:

 Regional and state wind energy development exclusions and resource sensitivities maps and associated geospatial data developed as part of the West-Wide Wind Mapping Project are available on the Maps and Data page.
-These maps depict areas on BLM-administered lands excluded from wind energy development, as well as areas with potentially developable wind energy resources where proposed wind energy projects would be expected to have a high level of siting considerations, a moderate level of siting considerations, or where there are no known environmental resources or land use restrictions that are likely to require more extensive consideration in siting reviews.
+These maps depict areas on BLM-administered lands excluded from wind energy development at the time of completion of the WWMP project in 2016, as well as areas with potentially developable wind energy resources where proposed wind energy projects would be expected to have a high level of siting considerations, a moderate level of siting considerations, or where there are no known environmental resources or land use restrictions that are likely to require more extensive consideration in siting reviews.
 Learn More »

 The Wind Energy Environmental Mapper is an interactive web-based application that displays wind energy resources and relevant environmental data for the western U.S.